Las Baulas National Marine Park

 Cell Phone Reception: Reliable

-Restaurants: There are several options around the area like pizza places and local restaurant in Playa Grande.
+Restaurants: There are several options around the area like pizza places and local restaurants in Playa Grande.

 Nearest medical facilities: There is a private clinic next to Kike’s Place.
-There are medical clinics and Ebais in Tamarindo and Villa Real (25 min from the park), the nearest hospital is in Nicoya which is about 1½ hours away.
+There are private and state medical clinics in Tamarindo and Villa Real (25 min from the park).
+The nearest hospital is in Nicoya which is about 1½ hours away.